Four Strategic Positions¶

 Symptoms: Multi-week security design reviews, approval workflows for two-person teams, committee decision-making

 Solution: Build for your current reality.
-Add complexity only when your operational complexity actually increases.
+Add governance weight only when your reach actually widens.

 Success Indicators: